Radon Mitigation

 • The system is simple, effective, and energy-efficient (PDF).

-• Radon mitigation systems can reduce radon to below 2 pCi/L.
+• Radon mitigation systems can reduce radon to below 2 pCi/L, reducing the risk of lung cancer.

 Radon mitigation system outside of a house.